df2k2/resume/README.md

 * Performance reviews and resolutions
 * Automated Magento patch application based on magento version

 ### **Magento Techical Lead / Developer**<br>December 2018 - August 2019<br><small>**Image Skincare** &bullet; _Lantana, FL (Telecommuted)_</small>

 Magento 2.2.x development, consultation, solutions, and architecture in a collaborative team environment; Project hosted within Magento's Cloud infrastructure

-* Security audits, improvements, and
+**Key Responsibilities:**

+* Collaborated with a cross-functional team in the development, consultation, and architecture of Magento 2.2.x projects, hosted within Magento's Cloud infrastructure.
+* Conducted comprehensive security audits and implemented improvements to strengthen system protection and safeguard sensitive data.
-* Debugging and resolving bugs and issues
+* Debugged and resolved a variety of bugs and issues, ensuring optimal site performance and user experience.
-* Supported and developed external service integrations
+* Supported and developed external service integrations, streamlining data exchange and enhancing overall system efficiency.
-* Provided guidance and direction to developers
+* Provided guidance and direction to developers, fostering a collaborative and productive working environment.
-* Assisted with international multi-store architecture
+* Assisted with the design and implementation of an international multi-store architecture, enabling the expansion of the company's global presence.
-* Developed detailed plans and execution for migration to Magento's B2B module
+* Developed detailed plans and executed the migration to Magento's B2B module, supporting the company's growth and diversification.
-* Identified and resolved the most problematic performance issues, boosting sales almost immediately
+* Identified and resolved the most problematic performance issues, resulting in an immediate boost in sales and overall customer satisfaction.

 ### **Magento Consultant / Developer**<br>May 2018 - November 2018<br><small>**CDS Global, Inc.** &bullet; _Des Moines, IA (Telecommuted)_</small>